 Dam owners are liable for loss of life and property should a dam failure occur.
 As a result, Monitoring & Emergency Action Plan (MEAP) review and approval is an important aspect of the Dam Safety program.
 Owners of High Hazard (and some Significant Hazard) Potential Dams are required to develop a MEAP.
-Please note that hazard potential is
+Please note that hazard potential is not related to the structural integrity of a dam, but strictly to the potential for downstream flooding.

 The monitoring portion of the plan sets forth a frequency of owner inspections that varies according to weather conditions.
 As heavy rainfall occurs, the inspection frequency increases.
 If an imminent danger is identified, the emergency action portion of the plan is designed to notify downstream persons to evacuate to safe areas.